uaineteine/Uaine.Maps/README.md

 # Uaine.Maps

-A C# .NET project for object types and basic primitives
+A C# .NET project for cell maps of int, float and boolean or objects in a 2D space

 ## Getting Started